Opioids and Opiates Withdrawal Timeline

 If you or a loved one is struggling with opioid use disorder (opioid addiction), the first step is to find a drug detoxification center.
 You can ask for a referral from your physician or therapist or locate yourself through the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Drug addiction helplines also offer valuable resources.

-If you want to get the process started now, Alpas Wellness offers a 24/7 confidential helpline staffed with compassionate mental health professionals to help you determine your next steps.
+If you want to start the process now, Alpas Wellness offers a 24/7 confidential helpline staffed with compassionate mental health professionals who can help you determine your next steps.
 Contact us today.

 Contact Alpas Wellness